Josephine Webb

-Josephine Webb (born June 21, 1918) is an American electrical engineer who obtained two patents for oil circuit breaker contact design, known colloquially as "switchgear".
+Josephine Webb (June 21, 1918 – May 4, 2017) was an American electrical engineer who obtained two patents for oil circuit breaker contact design, known colloquially as "switchgear".
 She designed an eighteen-inch, full newspaper size fax machine with superior resolution.
 She co-founded Webb Consulting Company with her husband, also an electrical engineer.
-She is one of the first female electrical engineers, and considered a pioneer by the Society of Women Engineers.
+She was one of the first female electrical engineers, and considered a pioneer by the Society of Women Engineers.
 At Purdue University, she was one out of a total of five women engineers.
-She turned 100 in June 2018.

 Early life

-Webb was born Josephine Rohas in Niagara Falls, New York.
+Webb was born Josephine Rohas in Niagara Falls, New York on June 21, 1918.
 She grew up in a one-parent household in Buffalo; her father served in World War I and never returned home.
 Her brother, Roderick, was two-and-a-half years older.
 Webb considered him a great influence in her early life, and by causality, her later life.
 When Roderick became interested in radio, they both became ham radio operators.
 He helped her get her license.
 She joined the ham radio club at Kenmore High School.
 At thirteen years old, Josephine was the youngest YL operator.

 As a child, Webb loved aviation and often visited the local airport.
 She was good at math and joined her high school's science club.
 She had always been fascinated by technical subjects.
 She graduated Kenmore High School in 1934.
 She worked for two years before attending Purdue University.